What is a fMRI scan?

 How much does a fMRI scan cost?

 We’re recognised by all major private medical insurers and also offer a range of self-payment options.
-A GP referral is not always necessary and the cost of a fMRI scan starts from £1,200.
+A referral from a consultant neurosurgeon is generally required and the cost of an fMRI scan starts from £1,200

 Where can I get a fMRI?